 Ever wonder how your favorite cartoon characters come to life?
 It is done through the process of animation.
 Stop motion is one style of animation, and it’s really simple!
 Instead of drawings, artists use objects to create their illustrations.
 This week our guest host Bárbara Yarza will teach us the basic principles of stop motion animation as we explore our stories of self.

-Follow along with us as we livestream creating an animation in two different ways.
+Watch the video below to learn with Bárbara.
+Follow along as we create an animation in two different ways.

 To make your own animation, you will need:

 - Craft dowel (Pencil, skewers, straw, wooden dowel)

 - Camera (or a phone — any device that takes pictures works)

 - Objects or materials that have meaning to you